 Pediatric Lupus Clinic

-The University of Chicago Medicine Comer Children’s Hospital provides services and opportunities to help children, adolescents and teens with lupus.
-Our experts treat all types of pediatric lupus, with particular expertise in systemic lupus erythematosus.
+The University of Chicago Medicine Comer Children’s Hospital provides services and opportunities to help children, adolescents and teens with systemic lupus erythematosus (also known as SLE, or just “lupus").

 Our Circle of Support

 Our team of specialists helps you manage your child's illness, along with the support of a community of other patients and parents.

 Symptoms of lupus can vary widely from person to person and may include any combination of:

 - Weight loss